tiawl/modernish_supported_shells/README.md

 ## Before going further

-If you achieve to install the last **modernish** version with a shell version marked as unsupported, we would be very grateful if you could an issue [here](https://github.com/tiawl/modernish_supported_shells/issues) to explain us how you make it works.
+If you achieve to install the last **modernish** version with a shell version marked as unsupported, we would be very grateful if you could open an issue [here](https://github.com/tiawl/modernish_supported_shells/issues) to explain us how you make it works.

 If you do not achieve to install the last **modernish** version with a shell version marked as supported, you should consider the `scripts/runner.sh` script before opening an issue.